datastax/ruby-driver/README.md

 This driver works exclusively with the Cassandra Query Language v3 (CQL3) and Cassandra's native protocol.
 The current version works with:

-* Apache Cassandra versions 1.2 and 2.0
+* Apache Cassandra versions 1.2, 2.0 and partially 2.1
 * DataStax Enterprise 3.1, 3.2, 4.0 and 4.5
 * Ruby (MRI) 1.9.3, 2.0 and 2.1
 * JRuby 1.7
 * Rubinius 2.2

-__Note__: Apache Cassandra 2.1 is supported but limited to the Cassandra 2.0 API, e.g. no user-defined types.
+__Note__: Apache Cassandra 2.1 support is limited to the Cassandra 2.0 API, e.g. no user-defined types.

 __Note__: JRuby 1.6 is not officially supported, although 1.6.8 should work.

 ## Quick start